Blink and you’ll miss it… HR has been digitalised!

 Today, HR is a boardroom affair.
 As organisations come to terms with new ways of working and managing people, HR teams are the ones building policies and systems to make it a reality.

 Organisations also face increasingly human-centric challenges.
-A recent survey found that CEOs are increasing their focus on talent attraction and retention, developing the next generation of leaders, and employee wellbeing in 2022.
+A recent survey found that CEOs are focusing more on talent attraction and retention, developing the next generation of leaders, and employee wellbeing.
 The kind of stuff HR has been tasked with for years.

 Of course, many of these activities now need to happen virtually.
 For starters, attracting remote talent has to be done – you guessed it! – remotely.
 And anything that happens online, produces data.
 That’s mostly a good thing: data tells stories.
 But data doesn’t always give you the full picture.